 Your Google+ connections are able to read 100% of your posts.
 That’s right, whereas Facebook fans/likes see on average only 7% of your posts in their newsfeed.
 Why?
 Because Facebook has an algorithm called EdgeRank which allows only posts to show that are deemed “important” enough.
 Shouldn’t you be the one to decide whether your posts are important?
-(Update: Facebook has added the ability to “Get Notifications” for all page posts, but all of your fans/likes have to select it!)
+(Update: Facebook has added the ability to “Follow” page posts, but your fans/likes have to select it!)

 These are two reasons why you should seriously take the time to get to know Google+.
 My third and final reason is that this is a place where passion lies.
 At this point in time, it seems that the photographers, marketers, tech folks, foodies and other engagers have definite ideas about what interests them and are here to tell about it.

 This is the perfect place to be for young and emerging alternative energy companies, nonprofits and other non-mainstream businesses.
 The Google frontier has opened up to pioneers.
 I’m already tearing down my sod house, and building a structure.
 Join me on the plains!
 I’m at the Southwest corner of the watering hole at Tina Reed Johnson Web Marketing and Environmental Issues/Impact.

 Blog updated 7/30/14